Little Johnny Jones: Background

 The show was Cohan's first full-length musical.
-A famous American jockey, Tod Sloan, had gone to England in 1903 to ride in the Derby for King Edward VII of England.
+A famous American jockey, Tod Sloan, had gone to England in 1903 to ride in the Derby for King Edward VII.
 This gave Cohan the idea for the story.
 The musical is patriotic in tone and contains a number of quips aimed at European targets, such as, "You think I'd marry an heiress and live off her money?
 What do you take me for?
 An Englishman?" and, "French pastry ain't worth 30¢ compared to American apple pie."
-In Little Johnny Jones Cohan introduced some of the dance steps and comedy features for which he would become famous.
+(30 cents in 1904 is equal to $ today) In Little Johnny Jones, Cohan introduced some of the dance steps and comedy features for which he would become famous.

-This musical is also credited as being the first American Musical, along "with The Black Crook, Evangeline, Show Boat" ... or any number of other works."
-(The Black Crook (1866) is considered a prototype of the modern musical in that its popular songs and dances are interspersed throughout a unifying play and performed by the actors.)
+This musical is credited as the first American musical, albeit with several rivals to the title such as The Black Crook and Evangeline.

+Characters

+For clarity, only the principal speaking parts are listed.